loicsander/RobofabPens/README.md

 ```
 ![alt tag](images/stepPen.JitterPen.jpg)

-+ **DashPen**: converts an outline into a succesion of independent line segments.
++ **DashPen**: converts an outline into a succession of independent line segments.
 They can be perpendicular or tangent to the outline.
 ```python
 filterPen = stepPen.DashPen(otherPen, pace=50, length=25, normal=True)
 ```